zachvalenta/jvns.ca/content/post/2017-07-05-linux-tracing-systems---how-they-fit-together.markdown

 Here's kind of how I think about it right now (though you should note that I only just figured out how all this stuff fits together very recently so I'm not an expert):

+* if you're mostly interested in computers running kernels > linux 4.9, probably just learn about eBPF
 * `perf trace` is good, it will trace system calls with low overhead and it's super simple, there's not much to learn.
 A+.
 * For everything else, they're, well, an investment, they take time to get used to.
 * I think playing with kprobes is a good idea (via eBPF/ftrace/systemtap/lttng/whatever, for me right now ftrace is easiest).
 Being able to know what's going on in the kernel is a good superpower.